abendigo/abendigo.github.io/_posts/2016-07-24-windows_jekyll.markdown

     jekyll 3.1.6 | Error:  Permission denied @ dir_s_mkdir - /srv/jekyll/_site

 After a little searching, I found the solution.
 It turns out, because Docker is running inside a VM inside HyperV, in order to create
 Volumes that Docker containers can access, we need to share the local drives with the VM.
-Microsoft has provided a handly [blog post][post] explaining how to do so.
+Microsoft has provided a handy [blog post][post] explaining how to do so.

 After making this change, Docker was able to run Jekyll successfully, and I could browse my posts locally.
 But, as I saved changes, I was not able to see the updates.
 Ah yes, the [Caveats][caveats] section at the end of the Jekyll wiki, I need to add the --force_polling